 When in the planning stages of creating a food plot, the two most important things to consider are the type(s) of the game you intend to hunt and the place you plan to put it.

 Deer, for example, have some special considerations.
-The home range of a buck is about a square mile and about 200 acres for a doe.
+A buck's home range is about a square mile and about 200 acres for a doe.
 They have not attracted food plots outside of their range.
-That is why your property already needs to be a suitable habitat; food plots will not draw game from miles away.
+Your property needs a suitable habitat; food plots will not draw game from miles away.
 For this same reason, it is better to disperse multiple smaller food plots around your property than to have one huge one.
 With multiple plots, you could be spanning multiple home ranges.
 In general, deer are in their most dire nutritional straits in late winter and early spring, and you should consider this when choosing garden plants for your plot.

 Source on Planting to Attract Deer and Other Game to your Garden Areas